Celebrity Summit: Layout

 As per the practice with the other ships of her class she included a remembrance in one of her restaurants to an historic early liner in the form of several panels and a bronze statue from the Compagnie Générale Transatlantique ship Normandie.
 The statue, which was named La Normandie, had been purchased by Celebrity Cruises from the Miami Beach based Fontainebleau Miami Beach Hotel.
 The statue has since been removed from the main dining room during the ship's refurbishment in March 2019.

 In 2012 she was refitted at a cost of US$16 million which included the creation of extra cabins.
 This increased her double occupancy to 2,158 passengers and her gross tonnage to 90,940.

 Celebrity Summit spent approximately three weeks in dry dock followed by time in the shipyard in March 2019 having all of her existing cabins and suites refurbished as well as the addition of 30 new cabins which will bring her total capacity to 2,218 (double occupancy).

 Operation

 In the summer of 2006 Summit arrived in Seward, Alaska with a humpback whale dead on her bow.

 On 3 April 2010, passenger Bob Gricius fell overboard and swam for 17 hours to Cayo Lobos, 3 mi off the coast of Fajardo, Puerto Rico.

 In March 2017, Celebrity Summit had an unscheduled dry dock because of a propulsion issue.
 One cruise was canceled and another one was shortened.

-Celebrity Summit undertakes cruises from Bayonne, New Jersey or San Juan to destinations in the Caribbean.
+Celebrity Summit currently undertakes cruises from Bayonne, New Jersey or San Juan to destinations in Bermuda and the Caribbean.
+Additionally, other services on the Celebrity Summit start from Vancouver, Canada and has destinations to Seward, Alaska and San Pedro, California.
+It also sails from Seward, Alaska to Vancouver, Canada.
+Celebrity Summit has future plans to sail from Miami, Florida to destinations in Mexico and the Bahamas.